The right logo for your brand is one of the keys to its success. In this article we share 10 Famous Brands with Minimalist Logos.

 10 Famous Brands with Minimalist Logos

-Let’s have a look at some of the most famous brands and their recognisable, yet straightforward, logos:
+Let’s have a look at some of the most famous brands and their recognisable, yet straightforward, minimalist logo designs:

-If you are familiar with the history of Apple, you know that they were pioneers of the minimalism concept.
+If you are familiar with the history of Apple, you know that they were pioneers of the minimalist logo design concept.
 Starting as an extremely complicated sketch in 1976, the Apple logo has become more simplified the following year, where it began looking just like the modern apple, only painted in different colours.

 Now the minimal black and silver versions of the Apple logo can be found on computers, phones and tablets around most households.

 Uber has truly changed the game.
 They basically have no logo at all, only the brand’s name written in a simple font.
-This is the perfect example of applying minimalism to a logo (even if it doesn’t look like one).
+This is the perfect example of applying minimalism to a logo design typeface.
 Some might say that it’s not creative enough, but just look at how big the company has grown since 2009.

 Airbnb also decided to use minimalist design when making a logo, but they chose a more creative way to design one.
 You wouldn’t confuse the A on Airbnb’s logo with any other as: it is unique and perfectly symmetrical, something that a perfectionist would enjoy looking at.
 The unobtrusive pink colour helps consumers remember the logo as well.

 If you’re older than the Millennials, you remember rocking Nike shoes with the legendary swoosh and the name of the brand above it.
-However, they got rid of the name above the logo back in 1995 and have only used the swoosh since then.
-It’s such a simplistic approach, yet extremely recognisable logo.
+However, they got rid of the name above the logo design back in 1995 and have only used the swoosh since then.
+It’s such a simplistic approach, yet extremely recognisable minimalist logo design.

-Louis Vuitton’s logo often makes appearances in minimalist-logo lists, and rightly so, as their logo only consists of two letters, and it’s not hard to guess which ones.
+Louis Vuitton’s logo often makes appearances in minimalist logo design lists, and rightly so, as their logo only consists of two letters, and it’s not hard to guess which ones.
 Louis Vuitton is a luxury goods company, so you know they wouldn’t use a simple logo if it wasn’t ‘luxurious-looking’ enough.

 You may not believe it, but McDonald’s had a complex logo, too.
 They started using the yellow M only in the 1960s, but it still didn’t look the way it does today.
 Wherever you are in the world, if you see this McDonald’s sign, your mouth will start watering right away.